RookiesGames/lavos/godot/scene/README.md

 * The following scene
 * A list of configurations.
 Read mode about it [here](../dependency/README.md)s

+Lavos comes with its own configuration resource that you should add to the list as a first requirement.
+It is then suggested that you create your own [ConfigList](../dependency/ConfigList.cs) with game specific [Config](../dependency/README.md).

 # Node Tree

 The [NodeTree](./NodeTree.cs) will automatically be available to you if you